jex441/jex441/README.md

 As a personal project I am also developing Selected-Work, an app for visual artists to quickly create and easily maintain custom looking portfolio websites: https://github.com/jex441/dash

+A new library I am enjoying right now is React DND Kit.
+Having implemented some drag and drop functionality in the past, I am aware how difficult in can be to implement.
+So far, DND Kit is a life saver.
+[React DND Kit](https://github.com/clauderic/dnd-kit)

 Get in touch with me at:
 - https://linkedin.com/in/jeffreylwood
 - jeffreywood.dev@gmail.com